rcx/IDA7-HexRays-InvertIf/README.md

 Code originally from the Hex-Rays SDK examples.
 I have made a solution to compile it for convenience since IDAPython's copy constructor for `cexpr_t` seems broken, breaking the Python version.

+Note: you should consider using https://github.com/igogo-x86/HexRaysPyTools instead, since it offers this functionality plus a lot more features.

 # Compiling Notes

 The following system environment variables should be set before running Visual Studio, or in the Property Manager by editing `PropertySheet.props`: